kepplemr/deathnut/docs/redis.md

 ## hashes

-redis hashes are hashes that map string names to string values.
+redis hashes are objects that map string names to string values.
 This is the datastruture actually utilized by the "low level" deathnut client (and the various interfaces built on top).

 The hash approach equivalent of the above set commands: